robertwschuster/robertwschuster.github.io/_publications/2023-01-01-foot_shape-pst_stiffness.md

 venue: 'Journal of The Royal Society Interface'
 paperurl: 'https://doi.org/10.1098/rsif.2022.0758'
 citation:
-authors: **Schuster, Robert W.**, Cresswell, Andrew G., & Kelly, Luke A.
+authors: <b>Schuster, Robert W.</b>, Cresswell, Andrew G., & Kelly, Luke A.
 ---
 ## Citation
 **Schuster, R. W.**, Cresswell, A. G., & Kelly, L. A. (2023).
 Foot shape is related to load-induced shape deformations, but neither are good predictors of plantar soft tissue stiffness. *Journal of The Royal Society Interface*.
 20(198).